-Amended Vide A.C "The number of guizzes of a course shall be at least n+1, where n is the number of credits of Resolution dated 28-12the course.
-Evaluation of the performance in quizzes will be on the basis of the best n 98 quizzes.
-The scheme of continuous assessment (effective from 1998-99 that a teacher proposes to follow for a course will be announced on the first day of classes". session) for newly admitted students of Level I Term I)
+"The number of quizzes of a course shall be at least n+1, where n is the number of credits of the course.
+Evaluation of the performance in quizzes will be on the basis of the best n quizzes.
+The scheme of continuous assessment that a teacher proposes to follow for a course will be announced on the first day of classes".